-A number of requirements of the Administration Regulations, which are referred to in this statement, relate only to a "default arrangement" as defined in the Administration Regulations.
-The Scheme does not have a default fund for ongoing accrual.
-It is not a qualifying scheme within the meaning given by section 99 of the Pensions Act 2008.
-It is not used to meet any auto-enrolment obligations and no contributions are being paid into the Scheme.
+A number of requirements of the Administration Regulations, which are referred to in this statement, relate only to a "default arrangement" as defined in said regulations.
+The Scheme does not have a default fund for ongoing accrual and it is not a qualifying scheme within the meaning given by section 99 of the Pensions Act 2008.
+The Scheme is not used to meet any autoenrolment obligations and no contributions are being paid into the Scheme.